Actipro/WPF-Controls/Documentation/topics/bars/controls/gallery.md

 The [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery) control support key tips.
 When its key tip is accessed, a click is simulated that will show its popup menu.

 The `KeyTipText` can be auto-generated based on the control's `Label` property.
-For instance, a control with `Label` of `Styles` will automatically assign `S` as the `KeyTipText` value.
+For instance, a control with `Label` of `"Styles"` will automatically assign `"S"` as the `KeyTipText` value.
 The auto-generated default can be overridden by setting the `KeyTipText` property.

 The [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery).[KeyTipText](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery.KeyTipText) property designates the key tip text to use for the control.

 The [BarMenuGallery](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery) control does not use key tips.

-> [!TIP]
-> See the [Key Tips](../ribbon-features/key-tips.md) topic for more information on key tips.
+See the [Key Tips](../ribbon-features/key-tips.md) topic for more information on key tips.

 ## Commands and Events